chloerobotics/chloebot/README.md

 ## Table of Contents

 - [START_HERE](START_HERE.ipynb) introduction, summon and meet *chloe*
-- [TALK](notebooks/Talk.ipynb) tongue-tied, joint probability distribution and beam search
+- [TALK](notebooks/Talk.ipynb) tongue-tied, joint probability distribution and beam search **new under construction**
 - More on the way

 ### How to Start

-I am serious when I say "build advanced concepts from the very basics", so bare with me.
+I am serious when I say "build advanced concepts from the very basics", so bare with me. **more detailed setup instructions under construction**

 install [virtual environment](https://towardsdatascience.com/virtual-environments-104c62d48c54) then create a python 3.6 virtual environment